 - Full inspection.
 The service should include a full visual and point review to check all the working parts of your furnace and duct system.
 An experienced service technician should be able to identify any concerns or signs of excessive wear during this review.

-- Pilot and gas pressure adjustment.
-As part of your tune-up, adjustments should be made to the pilot and gas pressure when needed to reestablish these elements to manufacturer specifications.
+- Pilot and gas pressure regulating.
+As part of your tune-up, corrections may be made to the pilot and gas pressure when needed to reestablish these elements to manufacturer specifications.

 - Filter replacement.
 A comprehensive furnace tune-up should include a normal 1” filter replacement with your service.
-Many furnace filters need to be replaced at least every three months, which can boost efficiency and prevent operational glitches.
+Most furnace filters need to be replaced at least every 90 days, which can improve efficiency and prevent operational glitches.

 - Written assessment.
-Credible HVAC companies should give you their analysis in writing or on the receipt with your tune-up, including their professional maintenance proposal for the next year.
+Credible HVAC companies will also give you their analysis in writing or on the receipt with your tune-up, including their professional maintenance proposal for the coming year.
 This insightful information can help you figure out the current condition of your furnace and outline ways to lower your energy bills.

-Shift the thermostat to “on” from “auto” to force the fan to operate.
-If the fan does come on, power is working right, but if it doesn’t, your furnace might not be receiving power.
+Shift the thermostat to “on” from “auto” to force the fan to turn on.
+If the fan does come on, power is working right, but if it doesn’t, your furnace may not be getting power.

-All furnaces have a power switch (similar to a light switch) either on the furnace or located on a wall close to the furnace.
-Flip the switch and wait a few minutes to see if the furnace starts working.
+Each furnace has a power switch (similar to a light switch) either on the furnace or located on a wall close to the furnace.
+Flip the switch and wait a few minutes to see if it turns the furnace on.
 Also check to see if all access panels and doors on the furnace are completely closed.